Huppdo/ECCS1611/README.md

 > Used math operators to solve various math functions, calculated the total cost of owning a car, and calculated shipping costs for a bookstore
 #### Prelab 03
 > Determined the tax rate with rounding code needed for MP1
+#### Lab Four
+> Determined matter state of water at a given temp, find the largest number of 3 doubles, get digits in integer, and calculate change needed

 ## PracticeProblems